H. Clay Gabler Scholar’s Program Award

 Notes and Requirements for Award Recipients

-Award recipients are required to submit an abstract to the 2023 or 2024 Annual Conference to present their work at the AAAM conference or Student Symposium.
+Award recipients are required to submit an abstract to AAAM’s 2025 Annual Scientific Conference to present their work at the AAAM conference or Student Symposium.
 The abstract can be for a full paper, short communication, or student symposium entry.
 Although an AAAM submission is highly encouraged, a final report can be submitted in lieu of an accepted abstract or paper, if necessary.
-Awardees are also encouraged to serve the organization on an existing committee or subcommittee in the year 2023 or 2024.
+Awardees are also encouraged to serve the organization on an existing committee or subcommittee in the year 2024 or 2025.

 All applications must contain the following information and use the formatting below.
 Please submit a single PDF document in this order to assist the reviewers.